lwilk0/fmp/README.md

 # fmp
-A command line password manager
+A command line password manager written in rust for Linux

-TODO
+TODO:
 - [ ] Add error handling to directory input
 - [ ] Add Windows and Mac support
 - [ ] Create TUI